 Upcoming walks are listed here, with new walks added regularly.
 Check back to learn about additional walks or click here to receive notices about upcoming walks and events (and see our latest newsletter here).

-Join Urban Edge for a walk at Wave Hill in Riverdale on Saturday, November 14, 10:00 - 12:00.
-Wave Hill offers a multitude of distinct, stunning gardens overlooking Hudson River - a perfect place for a Forest Therapy walk and a perfect way to embrace spring,.
+Join Urban Edge for a walk at Wave Hill in Riverdale on Saturday, April 24, 10:00 - 12:00.
+Wave Hill offers a multitude of distinct, stunning gardens overlooking Hudson River - a perfect place for a Forest Therapy walk and a perfect way to reconnect with oneself and others and embrace spring,.
 Click here to register.

 Postponed until 2021 Urban Edge is delighted to offer a walk in Central Park through the 92nd Street Y, as part of this iconic cultural and community center's health and wellness activities.
 Come enjoy a Forest Therapy walk with the 92nd St. Y Community!
 Click here to register.

 Urban Edge is committed to Community Outreach, bringing a nature connection and its wellness benefits to communities where access to nature might be limited but the need perhaps even stronger.
 To learn more click here.